 Finding a lawyer

-On the Board and Commissioner’s website (www.lsbc.vic.gov.au) there is a register of all the Victorian lawyers and law practices that provide legal services.
+On the VLSB+C’s website (www.lsbc.vic.gov.au) there is a register of all the Victorian lawyers and law practices that provide legal services.
+The Council is planning to release a national register of lawyers within the states that participate in the Uniform Law scheme.

 Solicitors may advertise their services in any media, but many do not advertise their fees.
 While a number of solicitors operate general practices, many others practise in particular areas of law, within firms that offer clients a range of services.